 Your eyes are tearful

 In Poland, Chochralski made the most of the money from his patents.
 He purchased a palatial villa in a posh Warsaw neighbourhood and built an impressive mansion with two swimming pools in his hometown of Kcynia, where he would spend his summers.
 The lavish Warsaw residence was filled with paintings and sculptures which the Czochralskis collected, but the Pole’s interest in culture extended far beyond simply owning works of art.
-As Tomaszewski describes:
+As Tomaszewski describes in the aformentioned Maja, a Love Story:

 Professor Czochralski understood the great role culture plays in the life of a nation and individual – that’s why he patronised the arts.
 Among other things, he co-created Warsaw’s Museum of Technology, supposedly helped restore Chopin’s manor and financed the archaeological excavations in Biskupin.
 He was known for his artistic interests and mingled with artists and writers.
 His literary attempts were reviewed by, amongst others, Juliusz Kaden-Bandrowski and Ludwik Solski. (…) The salons of his house were a known meeting point for Warsaw’s artistic circles.